Economic Affairs Division

 The Social Attitudes Survey was restarted in 2016 after having been last undertaken in 2002 as a Quality of Life survey.
 The survey provides information on the opinions of respondents to a wide range of public issues, including trust and confidence in Government, perceptions of safety and wellbeing, how households are coping financially and mental health, amongst a wide range of subjects.

-The results of the 2017 Social Attitudes Survey will also be used to monitor the performance of the Programme for Government 2016-2021.
+Since 2017 the results of Social Attitudes Survey have been used to monitor the performance of the Programme for Government 2016-2021.
 The latest report is available from the Downloadable Documents section.

 - Census and Population